 In this paper, we investigated the effects of error type, error level, and target distance in an AR shared gaze interface on participants' objective performance and subjective responses through a controlled human-subject study.
 We designed an experimental scenario inspired by a practical use case of two police officers scanning a crowd of people for a potential threat.
 In our study, participants were asked to collaborate with a simulated virtual partner and leverage their AR gaze ray to identify a target human among a crowd.
 We introduced different errors that could impact the data quality presented to the participants either caused by an eye tracker or the network used and measured participants' performance through their response time and error rate in identifying the targets and assessed their subjective experience.
+We further investigated the current feasibility and methods of implementing a realtime shared gaze system by designing and demonstrating a prototype system.

-We identified thresholds for acceptable amounts of error.
-Our findings suggest that eye tracker accuracy and network latency experienced in current-state shared gaze setups have a noticeable effect on users' performance.
+We identified thresholds for acceptable amounts of error, and our findings suggest that eye tracker accuracy and network latency experienced in current-state shared gaze setups have a noticeable effect on users' performance.
 In contrast, the tested common ranges of errors for precision and lag were largely acceptable, indicating that these are not a major performance concern for practitioners.
 We further observed that the field of view of current-state AR HMDs can affect participants' performance with regards to different target distances, and we plan to explore this factor in future work.
 We also plan to investigate the impact of other visualization techniques, with or without available dynamic scene geometry information, for the gaze cues and how they compare to the gaze ray used in this experiment.
-Effects of Shared Gaze Parameters on Visual Target Identification Task Performance in Augmented Reality

-ACKNOWLEDGMENTS
+Funding This material includes work supported in part by the Office of Naval Research under Award Number N00014-17-1-2927 (Dr. Peter Squire, Code 34); the National Science Foundation under Collaborative Award Number 1800961 (Dr. Ephraim P. Glinert, IIS); and the AdventHealth Endowed Chair in Healthcare Simulation (Prof. Welch).

-This material includes work supported in part by the National Science Foundation under Award Number 1564065 (Dr. Ephraim P. Glinert, IIS) and Collaborative Award Numbers 1800961, 1800947, and 1800922 (Dr. Tonya Smith-Jackson, IIS) to the University of Central Florida, University of Florida, and Stanford University respectively; the Office of Naval Research under Award Number N00014-17-1-2927 (Dr. Peter Squire, Code 34); and the AdventHealth Endowed Chair in Healthcare Simulation (Prof. Welch).
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the supporting institutions.